Privacy notice for Counselling and Student Wellbeing

 This Privacy Notice provides essential information about how Buckinghamshire New University (BNU or the University) handles your personal data and the rights you have in relation to how we use your data.

 BNU is a registered data controller and is responsible for looking after the personal data that you provide to us.
-We are committed to complying with the data protection principles set out in the Data Protection Act 2018 in a clear and transparent way.
+We are committed to complying with the data protection principles set out in all current data protection legislation in a clear and transparent way.

 If you have any concerns with regards to the way your personal data is being processed or have a query with regard to this Notice, please contact the Data Protection Officer at dpofficer@bnu.ac.uk.